rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 `dd if=systemrescue.iso of=/dev/sdb bs=10M status=progress && sync`

+!!!
+Note "Be careful if you use this method"

-**NOTE**: dd is commonly referred to as "disk destroyer", meaning that it starts as soon as you hit enter, there are no "Are you sure" prompts.
+    dd is commonly referred to as "disk destroyer", meaning that it starts as soon as you hit enter, there are no "Are you sure" prompts.

 MAKE SURE THAT YOU HAVE THE OF (output file) SET TO THE FLASH DRIVE!!